Andrey95ak/zonex-project/readme.md

-# Git and githb project
+# Git and GitHub project

 Zonex-shop